 After the motion is released, teams have 15 minutes to prepare their speeches.
 During these 15 minutes, the two speakers in a team must confer solely with each other while preparing.
 Receiving assistance from anyone else during prep time, such as coaches, other members from their institutions, or judges, is strictly prohibited - teams spotted doing this should be reported, and may be penalised by disqualification from the tournament1.
-Teams may not use any electronic devices to aid them in their preparation, with the exception of stopwatches (the use of mobile phones is allowed only insofar as the phone is used as a stopwatch) and electronic (off-line) dictionaries unless they receive authorisation in advance from the Adjudication Core due to special circumstances.
+Teams must not, under any circumstances, use the Internet to research the motion or to communicate with anyone that is not the CA team, the Organizing Committee, or their partner.
+However, they may use their electronic devices as stopwatches, or as cameras to take photographs of the draw, motion and info-slide.
+They may also refer to electronic (offline) dictionaries.
+There are no exceptions unless teams receive authorisation in advance from the Adjudication Core due to special circumstances.

-During the 15 minutes of preparation time, Opening Government may prepare in the room that will be used for their debate.
+During the 15 minutes of preparation time, Opening Government may prepare in the venue that will be used for their debate.
 Other teams, observers and judges should not enter the room until the preparation time is over.